Last Updated on April 10, 2025

 Safety First

-Additionally, learning CPR and first aid is always a good idea when you make the choice to purchase a pool.
+Additionally, learning CPR and first aid is always a good idea when purchasing a pool.
 Keep a well-stocked first aid kit near the pool and ensure that everyone in your household knows its location.
 Educate family members and guests about basic pool safety rules, such as no running near the poolside, diving only in the deeper areas of the pool, and never leaving children unattended near the water.

 Proper Maintenance